violeta-haas/violeta-haas.github.io/_pages/research.md

 ## **Selected Work in Progress**

-**Signs of Belonging: Measuring Group Segregation and Contact in Space**
+**Signs of Belonging: Measuring Group Segregation and Contact in Space using AI**

 **Same in all but Name?
 Parallel Institutions in Present-Day Democracies**